ArweaveTeam/arweave/README.md

 Download and extract the latest archive for your platform on the release page, then run the included `bin/start` script to get started.

-For mor information, refer to the [mining guide](https://docs.arweave.org/info/mining/mining-guide).
+For more information, refer to the [mining guide](https://docs.arweave.org/info/mining/mining-guide).

 # Building from source